 Estate Planning – Advance Directives

-Preparing for the future is important, but topics such as your end of life decisions are difficult.
-Nonetheless, making these choices in advance for yourself
+Preparing for the future is important, but topics such as your end-of-life decisions are difficult.
+Nonetheless, making these choices in advance for yourself is invaluable

 Many people are prone to procrastinating estate planning because it is not a top priority or a favorite topic.
-While most have plenty of time
+While most people have plenty of

 Divorce and Estate Planning – Elective Share

-If you are considering a divorce or are in the process of a divorce, you may want to take steps to protect your estate before
+If you are considering a divorce or are in the process of a divorce.
+You may want to take steps to protect your estate before the

 Is a Trust Right For Me?

 Many people believe that trust funds are only for the rich and those who intend to gift millions of dollars.
-A trust fund could be
+It could be right for

 Estate Planning for Christmas